NewNamesAreHard/DiscordTimeCodes/README.md

 # DiscordTimeCodes
-Provides a quick and easy way to generate UNIX Epoch Timestamp for Discord chat use, simply copy the code the prompt spits out and you have a timeformat that is timezone universal for your discord chats.
+Presenting an efficient solution for generating UNIX Epoch Timestamps tailored for Discord chats.
+Copy the provided code snippet into your Discord chat effortlessly, ensuring a timezone-agnostic time format for seamless communication.

 To use this tool simply visit: https://newnamesarehard.github.io/DiscordTimeCodes/